GameCodeMastery/documentation/content/index.md

 # Switching Unreal Documentation to Quartz and Markdown
 I’m transitioning my Unreal Engine documentation from Wikiful to Quartz, a static-site generator, paired with a Markdown editor.
 This change streamlines workflows, enhances navigation, and supports scalable, high-quality documentation that evolves with my projects.

-Below, I explain in a bit more detail why I’m making this change and how it enhances my documentation:

 ## Why Move from Wikiful?
  I enjoyed using Wikiful as it is simple and user-friendly, but it is missing some key features I need: